 WLT Application Guidelines

-Before considering applying for support from World Land Trust (WLT), please read the WLT’s frequently asked questions (FAQs) for local conservation partners on our website and the following Application Guidelines.
-If you feel your organisation and project may be a good fit for World Land Trust funding, please submit a project proposal by completing the application form below.
+Before considering applying for support from World Land Trust (WLT), please read the following Guidelines and carefully assess if your project and organisation meet the criteria.
+If you feel they may be a good fit for World Land Trust funding, please submit a Project Concept Note by completing the form below.

 WLT’s mission is to protect and sustainably manage natural ecosystems of the world; to conserve their biodiversity, with emphasis on threatened habitats and endangered species; and to develop partnerships with local individuals, communities and organisations to engage support and commitment among the people who live in project areas.